Maybe you just saw a competitor ‘jump’ past you on Google.

 If you’re suffering from low traffic, there are three things that I recommend you do:

 - Check to make sure your store doesn’t have any site-wide or page/product specific SEO issues.
-The best way to do that is to go through an Ecommerce SEO Audit for your store to identify if there are any SEO issues affecting your ability to rank in Google.
+The best way to do that is to go through a Website X-Ray for your store to identify if there are any SEO issues affecting your ability to rank in Google.

 - Check to see how many links — unique sites — you have pointing to your site.
 Check to see the same for your competitors for your primary or most popular keywords.
 If they have more links than you, that means they’ll be outranking you.
-The solution is to earn more high quality links and the best way to figure out how to do that is with a strategy to earn links, one of the topics tackled in the Ecommerce Marketing Roadmap.
+The solution is to earn more high quality links and the best way to figure out how to do that is with a strategy to earn links, one of the topics tackled in the Website X-ray.

 - Install a plugin to take your product reviews and display them in the Google search results using a plugin like JSON-LD for SEO.
 Which would you be more likely to click: a normal link in Google or a link that showed ‘4.8/5 ★ ★ ★ ★ ★’ right below the link?
 I’d be clicking the one that told me the product review right in the search results.
 You need JSON-LD for SEO for that.